MicrosoftDocs/machine-learning-server-docs/microsoft-r/deployr-application-developer-getting-started.md

 Then, the answer is the [underlying technical specification](https://deployr.revolutionanalytics.com/documents/dev/api-doc/) for DeployR.
 That specification details every API call, associated call parameters, encodings, error handling, and more on the DeployR API.

-As long as your development environment can establish HTTP(S) connections and consumes either JSON or XML, then you can integrate directly with DeployR services using the public [API](https://deployr.revolutionanalytics.com/documents/dev/api-doc/).
+As long as your development environment can establish HTTP(S) connections and consumes JSON, then you can integrate directly with DeployR services using the public [API](https://deployr.revolutionanalytics.com/documents/dev/api-doc/).

 ## Tutorials